Rural and remote health

 Due to these changes, results from the NHS 2020–21 are not comparable with previous surveys.
 The AIHW will aim to update these data with the next NHS to be released in early 2024.

 Health risk factors such as smoking, overweight and obesity, diet, high blood pressure, alcohol consumption and physical activity can influence health outcomes and the likelihood of developing disease or health disorders.

-More recent data for daily tobacco smoking from the National Drug Strategy Household Survey 2019 shows the age-standardised rate of daily smoking for people aged 14 and over increases with remoteness area, from 9.8% for those living in Major cities to 13.4% for Inner regional areas, 15.9% for Outer regional areas and 19.6% for those living in Remote and very remote areas (AIHW 2020c).
+More recent data for daily tobacco smoking from the National Drug Strategy Household Survey 2019 shows the proportion of people aged 14 and over who smoke daily increases with remoteness area, from 9.7% for those living in Major cities to 13.4% for Inner regional areas, 15.9% for Outer regional areas and 19.6% for those living in Remote and very remote areas (AIHW 2020c).
 Since 2016, the proportion has declined by around 1% in all remoteness areas.

 This chart shows the prevalence of chronic conditions including arthritis, asthma, back pain and problems, chronic obstructive pulmonary disease, diabetes, heart, stroke and vascular disease, mental and behavioural problems and osteoporosis by remoteness area.
 The prevalence of most chronic conditions was similar across remoteness areas but rates of asthma, arthritis and diabetes were higher outside of Major cities.

 - Proportions were age standardised to the 2001 Australian Standard Population.

 - Data are self-reported.